 The Honourable Seamus O’Regan Jr. was first elected as the Member of Parliament for St. John’s South—Mount Pearl in 2015.
-He has previously served as Minister of Natural Resources, Minister of Indigenous Services, and Minister of Veterans Affairs and Associate Minister of National Defence.
+He has previously served as Minister of Labour, as Minister of Natural Resources, as Minister of Indigenous Services, and as Minister of Veterans Affairs and Associate Minister of National Defence.

-Minister O’Regan has traveled to Liberia as a Spread the Net Ambassador in support of the fight against malaria, and to Antarctica with Students on Ice to report on the effects of climate change on our polar regions.
-While working for the Government of Newfoundland and Labrador, Minister O’Regan was an executive assistant for the Minister of Justice and a senior policy advisor to the Premier.
+Minister O’Regan has travelled to Liberia as a Spread the Net Ambassador in support of the fight against malaria, and to Antarctica with Students on Ice to report on the effects of climate change on our polar regions.
+While working for the Government of Newfoundland and Labrador, Minister O’Regan was an executive assistant to the Minister of Justice and a senior policy advisor to the Premier.

 For 10 years, Minister O’Regan sat on the board of The Rooms, home of Newfoundland and Labrador’s provincial art gallery, museum, and archives.
 He is a founding board member of both the Smiling Land Foundation and The Company Theatre, and served on the boards of World Wildlife Fund Canada, The Walrus, Katimavik, and Canada World Youth.

 Originally from St. John’s, Newfoundland, Minister O’Regan was raised in Goose Bay, Labrador.
-He studied politics at St. Francis Xavier University and University College Dublin, and marketing strategies at INSEAD, near Paris.
-He received a Master of Philosophy degree from the University of Cambridge in England.
+He studied political science at St. Francis Xavier University and University College Dublin, and marketing strategies at INSEAD, near Paris.
+He received a Master of Philosophy degree from the University of Cambridge, in England.